masamune-prog/warc2summary/README.md

 ## Usage

-There exists 3 parts to this library: WARC Processor, heuristics, Pipeline
+There exists 3 parts to this library: warc_processor, heuristics, pipeline

 #### WARC Processor

-This module converts WARC Files to a Pandas DataFrame
+This module converts WARC Files to a Pandas DataFrame.
+It uses WARCIO as the processing engine

 ```python